 Standing desks or sit-stand desks make some real sense.
-They have been used by ‘visionaries’ such as Hemingway, Dickens and Kierkegaard but are just not seen enough inside a typical office setting.
+They have been used by ‘visionaries’ such as Hemingway, Dickens and Kierkegaard.
+However, they are just not seen enough inside a typical office setting.

-Our feel here at C1 is that this is about to change.
-There’s been some powerful research that’s shown that the cumulative impact of sitting all day, for years, is associated with a range of important health problems.
+Our feeling here at C1 is that this is about to change.
+There’s been some powerful research that’s shown that the cumulative impact of sitting all day is associated with a range of important health problems.
 These include obesity, diabetes and cancer.
-Some describe the problem with a pithy new phrase: “Sitting is the new smoking.”
+Some describe this problem with a pithy new phrase: “Sitting is the new smoking.”

-Much of this research has been spurred by a bloke called James Levine, who is an endocrinologist at the Mayo Clinic in the USA.
+Much of this research has been spurred by a bloke called James Levine.
+He is an endocrinologist at the Mayo Clinic in the USA.
 He’s supported by a growing body of research with other scientists confirming that a sedentary lifestyle appears to be detrimental in the long-term.

 Levine’s research started as an investigation into that age-old health question: why some people gain weight and others don’t.
-He recruited a group of office workers who engaged in little routine exercise, put them all on an identical diet that contained about 1000 more calories than they’d been consuming previously, which is a fair bit.
+He recruited a group of office workers who engaged in little routine exercise.
+He put them all on an identical diet that contained about 1000 more calories than they’d been consuming previously.
+This is a fair bit.
 He also forbid them from changing their exercise habits.
 Despite the standardized diet and exercise regimens, some participants (not surprisingly) gained weight, while others (surprisingly) stayed slim.
-Eventually, using underwear stitched with sensors(!) that measure every subtle movement, the researchers discovered what was going on: the participants who weren’t gaining weight were up and walking around, on average, 2.25 more hours per day than the others, even though all of them worked at sitting desks.
+Eventually, using underwear stitched with sensors(!) that measure every subtle movement, the researchers discovered what was going on.
+The participants who weren’t gaining weight were up and walking around even though all of them worked at sitting desks.
+On average, they were adding more than 2.25 hours per day than the others.
+Levine adds:

-Here’s a list of some of the benefits scientists have found so far:
+Here’s a list of some of the benefits of using a standing desk scientists have found so far:

 Scientists are still investigating why this might be the case.
-The reduced amount of calories burned while sitting is clearly involved, but there may also be metabolic changes involved, such as the body’s cells becoming less responsive to insulin, or sedentary muscles releasing lower levels of the enzymes
+The reduced amount of calories burned while sitting is clearly involved.
+However, there may also be other metabolic changes involved.
+The body’s cells become less responsive to insulin and sedentary muscles release lower levels of the enzyme.

-Of course, all this specifically points to danger of sitting too much which is not exactly the same as the benefit of standing.
+Of course, all this specifically points to danger of sitting too much.
+This is not exactly the same as the benefit of standing.
 But Levine believes the two are closely intertwined.
 He adds:

 “Step one is get up.
 Step two is learn to get up more often.
 Step three is, once you’re up, move,”